Twasi/twasi-docs/docs/home.md

 ## What is Twasi?

 Twasi is an open source chatbot for the video-livestreaming platform Twitch.
 It is developed in our free time and will always be free to use.
 We offer a framework that can be used to develop custom functions for the bot very easily.
-If you want to learn more you're at the right place!
+If you want to learn more you're in the right place!

 ### Twasi-Core